Molcas/OpenMolcas/doc/source/users.guide/programs/poly_aniso.rst

   which cannot be related by point group symmetry.
   In the second position the answer to the question: *Have all NON-EQ centers been computed ab initio?* is given: ``T`` for *True* and ``F`` for *False*.
+  On the third position, the answer to the question: *Are the rassi.h5 files to be read for input?* is given.
+For the current status, the letter ``F`` is the only option.
   On the following line the program will read NON-EQ values specifying the number of equivalent centers of each type.
   On the following line the program will read NON-EQ integer numbers specifying